Jnix2007/thebasetrix/README.md

 ## how it works

-the app connects to base sepolia's flashblocks-aware rpc endpoint to pull real blockchain data every 10 seconds. this data gets transformed into the falling character streams you see on screen
+the app connects to base mainnet's flashblocks-aware rpc endpoint to pull real blockchain data every 10 seconds. this data gets transformed into the falling character streams you see on screen

 flashblocks enable ultra-fast 200ms preconfirmations on base! learn more in the [base flashblocks documentation](https://docs.base.org/base-chain/flashblocks/apps)